Listen to the podcast

 Read Rick’s 31-Day Devotions

-The irony is that the purpose for Jesus coming was so we could change.
-The point and force of the gospel are about change.
-One of the reasons we have lost our way is because we think about change primarily from a salvation perspective rather than a sanctification perspective.
+The irony about folks not knowing how to change is that the purpose of Jesus coming was so we could repent.
+The point and force of the gospel are about changing ourselves.
+We have lost our way because we think about change primarily from a salvation perspective rather than a sanctification perspective.

-The point of salvation is to get you into a position to change.
-The real change happens after you are born again.
-Like your physical birth, you were not complete when you came into the world but only after years of growing into a fuller version of yourself were you mature (1 Peter 2:2).
+The point of salvation is to get you into a position for ongoing and lifelong transformation into Christ’s likeness.
+Teal change happens after you are born again—what we call progressive sanctification.
+Like your physical birth, you were not complete when you came into the world, but after years of growing into a fuller version of yourself, were you more mature or fully developed (1 Peter 2:2).